stefaniarincu/Fingerprint-Recognition-System/README.md

 ### Database Setup

 To create the database, ensure you have Docker installed.
-First, create an `.env` file.
-Then, run the following commands to set up the database inside a Docker container using the configurations specified in the `docker-compose.yml`, `init.sql`, and `.env` files:
+First, create an `.env` file and place it inside the `app` folder.
+Then, run the following commands to set up the database inside a Docker container using the configurations specified in the [`app/docker-compose.yml`](app/docker-compose.yml), [`app/init.sql`](app/init.sql), and `app/.env` files:
 ```
 cd app
 docker-compose build db; docker-compose up db